fijurrahman/sggsc_datathon/README.md

 Execute this file src\test\scala\com\WorkflowControllerSpec.scala to run the CustomerRiskRatingsWF

-The fial result can be found in the below output directory src\main\resources\output https://github.com/fijurrahman/sggsc_datathon/tree/master/src/main/resources/output
+The fial result can be found in the below output directory refer the ratings column which has (High,Medium,Low)

+High - High Risk Customers
+Medium - Medium Risk Customers
+Low  - No Risk

+https://github.com/fijurrahman/sggsc_datathon/tree/master/src/main/resources/output

 System Design